DarkSee/LaTazza/templates/DesignDocumentTemplate.md

 note left
         Method "sellCapsules(...)" internally
-        should check if there are enough capsules left of the desired type, then it calls further methods.
-Otherwise, it would
+        should check if there are enough capsules left of the desired type,if the Employee exists, if his identifier is valid and
-        trigger an exception.
-end note
+        if the Employee's account is not negative, then it calls further methods.
+Otherwise, it would trigger an exception. end note